zzzuhaibmohd/EncodeClub-Expert-Solidity-Bootcamp-Homework/Week1Day3.md

 It kind of serves as a sweet spot between what is too less and too much.
 Once can easily club multiple state variable declartions with in a single slot of storage.
 It also facilitates Keccak256 hash scheme and elliptic-curve computations.

+256 bit integers are incredibly impractical and unnecessary for almost any application that the EVM is designed for, Like storing the totalSupply  of tokens, storing the user addresses etc.,

 ## What would happen if the implementation of a precompiled contract varied between Ethereum clients ?

 Precompiled contracts in Ethereum are contracts that include complex cryptographic computations, but do not require the overhead of the EVM.